 Size: 30 x 36 inches.

-Yei means God in Navajo.
-(And can also mean Holy People who talk to the Gods.)
-This rug shows dancers depicting Gods in a Yei Bi Chai ceremony.
+Yei means holy being or spirit in Navajo.
+This rug shows dancers a Yei Bi Chai ceremony.

 They carry evergreen boughs and gourd shakers …..